EdgeFirstAI/documentation/docs/platforms/recording.md

 Any MCAP recording can be deleted by clicking its "Delete" button and confirming that you wish to delete the recording.

-### Downloading and Analysis
+## Downloading and Analysis
 Click the "Download" button to save the MCAP file to your PC.
 You can also use a [SSH client to copy files](./ssh.md#secure-copy) off the Raivin.
-Once the MCAP recording is saved on to your PC, you can use an MCAP reader such as [Foxglove Studio](./foxglove.md) to analyze the recorded data.

 ## Configuration
 The Recorder Service can have the following settings configured: